Donald Beezley

-Donald Beezley is a former state legislator in Colorado, serving from 2010 to 2012.
+Donald "Don" Beezley is a former state legislator in Colorado, serving from 2010 to 2012.
 He represented the 33rd district, centered on Broomfield, Colorado.

 Biography

 Early life and education

-Beezley earned his B.S.in finance from the University of Colorado.
-He went on to receive an M.A. in liberal studies from Regis University in 2006.
+Beezley earned his Bachelor of Science in finance from the University of Colorado Boulder.
+He went on to receive an Master of Arts in liberal studies from Regis University in 2006.
 Since 2002, Beezley has been the vice president of M&A ProForma West Limited, a mergers and acquisition firm.
 He has also worked as president of Tager Enterprises since 2005.
 He is the managing member of Health Source Regional Development LLC, a position he has held since 2007.

 Legislative career

 2010 election

 Beezley ran against Democratic incumbent Dianne Primavera for the 33rd State House District seat, a legislative district which contained more registered Republicans than Democrats though was still considered a swing district.
 This race was among those targeted by Colorado Republicans hoping to make gains during the midterm 2010 legislative elections.
 Beezley narrowly unseated Primavera with 50.4% of the vote after receiving 314 more votes, one of the closest legislative races in the state.
 Beezley was sworn into office in January 2011.